lkeegan/pbiotools/README.md

 pip uninstall pbio
 ```

-If the package was installed in a dedicated virtual environment, this environment can also be cleared or removed.
+If the package is installed in a dedicated virtual environment, this environment can also be cleared or removed.